April 04, 2020

 Enforcement: European enforcement order

-Membership in the European Union has made much it easier for Member States to carry out enforcement proceedings in the cases of cross-border claims, for instance, if a person from Slovenia wants to forcibly collect his claim against a debtor in Croatia.
+Membership in the European Union has made much it easier for Member States to carry out enforcement proceedings in the cases of cross-border claims.
 This simplified process was made possible through the introduction of a European Enforcement Order.
 The European Enforcement Order is the document through which enforcement proceedings are conducted for uncontested cross-border claims.
-Here we will explain in a few steps how a foreign person can, through a European Enforcement Order, conduct the enforcement against a debtor in the Republic of Croatia.
+Here we will explain in a few steps how a foreign person can conduct the enforcement against a debtor in Croatia.

 1. General

-A European Enforcement Order is a certificate which accompanies a judgment, a court settlement or authentic instrument, which allows this judgment, settlement or authentic instrument to circulate freely within the European Union.
-In a nutshell, this certificate constitutes a European Enforcement Order, which can be considered as a “European judicial passport” for judgments, court settlements and authentic instruments, that is, it allows a foreign decision to be enforced in another Member State.
-A European Enforcement Order is issued precisely for such purposes – when a decision brought in one Member State has to be enforced in another Member State concerning uncontested claims.
+A European Enforcement Order is a certificate which accompanies a judgment, a court settlement or authentic instrument, which it to circulate freely within the European Union.
+In a nutshell, this certificate can be considered as a “European judicial passport”.
+It applies on judgments, court settlements and authentic instruments.
+It allows a foreign decision to be enforced in another Member State.
+A European Enforcement Order is issued precisely for such purposes.
+When a decision brought in one Member State has to be enforced in another Member State concerning uncontested claims.

-This certificate, or authentication of the foreign judgment as a European Enforcement Order, is issued on a standard form, which can be found on the official website of the European Union, and is issued by a court in the Member State of origin.
-The advantage of applying a European Enforcement Order is that once a foreign decision has been confirmed as the European Enforcement Order, no other formalities are required to implement that decision, i.e. it is not necessary to obtain a certificate of enforceability of the foreign decision.
+This certificate, or authentication of the foreign judgment, is issued on a standard form.
+The form can be found on the official website of the European Union.
+It is issued by a court in the Member State of origin.
+The advantage of applying is that once a foreign decision has been confirmed as the European Enforcement Order, no other formalities are required to implement that decision.

 2. Enforcement of the European enforcement order

-The European Enforcement Order is being submitted to the enforcement authority in the Member State in which it is to be enforced, i.e. in which the debtor lives or has his assets.
-In the Republic of Croatia, the enforcement procedure on monetary claims is carried out by the Financial Agency on the basis of the submitted basis for payment.
-Therefore, the creditor will submit a European Enforcement Order to Financial agency, as a basis for payment, in order for Financial agency to block the debtors accounts, which is a relatively simple and inexpensive way of executing the decision.
+The European Enforcement Order (EEO) is being submitted to the enforcement authority in the Member State in which it is to be enforced.
+It is the state in which the debtor lives or has his assets.
+In Croatia, the enforcement procedure on monetary claims is carried out by the Financial Agency.
+The creditor will deliver the EEO to Financial agency, as a basis for payment.
+The Financial agency will block the debtors accounts, which is a relatively simple and inexpensive way of executing the decision.

-Here are the steps to be taken to execute a European Enforcement Order:
+Here are the steps to be taken to execute a EEO:

 • obtain a PIN for a foreign person (creditor),